 The Rosenblatt Gallery displays unique works of art and ship models.
 Here, also, technical periodicals specific to the profession are available to students at all times.
 Webb’s archives house unique texts, lines drawings of ships, and memorabilia of interest to naval historians.

-Machine Shop: The machine shop, available for instructional use and project work, includes a set of MIG, TIG and arc-welding stations, lathes and milling machines (including a CNC mill), as well as saws, grinders, drill presses, and many smaller items typically found in a shop.
+Machine Shop: Available to students for instructional use and project work, Webb’s machine shop, houses a set of MIG, TIG, and arc-welding stations, lathes and milling machines (including a CNC mill), as well as saws, grinders, drill presses, and many smaller items typically found in a shop.
 It also contains an aluminum shop for cold forming aluminum sheets.

-Carpenter Shop: The carpenter shop is available for use by campus constituencies.
-It houses various power tools, including a table saw, compound mitre saw, jointer, band saw, drill press, and a suite of hand power tools.
-The carpenter shop also houses the Webb model cutter, a ShopBot three-axis CNC router.
+Carpenter Shop: Also available for student use, Webb’s Carpenter Shop houses various power tools: including a table saw, compound mitre saw, jointer, bandsaw, drill press, and a suite of hand power tools.
+The shop also houses the Webb model cutter, a ShopBot three-axis CNC router.
+Students often use the shop for various projects.